macromrit/Air-Flick/README.md

 <h1 align="center">Air Flick ✋</h1>

 > A gesture-based file transfer system — no wires, no taps, just air.
-> This project was inspired by Huawei's gesture-based file transfer mechanism
+> This project was inspired by Huawei's gesture-based file transfer mechanism.

 ---